HarrysAsi/React-Blog-Api/README.md

 # Python Django Restfull API

-A restfull API for the react-blog project based on Django-Restfull Framework
+A restfull API for the react-blog project based on Django-Restfull Framework.
+Authentication is based on Token Authentication (Json Web Token).

 ### Prerequisites - installing